visgl/deck.gl/docs/layers/icon-layer.md

 If on, the icon always faces camera.
 Otherwise the icon faces up (z)

+##### `alphaCutoff` (Number, optional)

+- Default: `0.05`

+Discard pixels whose opacity is below this threshold.
+A discarded pixel would create a "hole" in the icon that is not considered part of the object.
+This is useful for customizing picking behavior, e.g. setting `alphaCutoff: 0, autoHighlight` will highlight an object whenever the cursor moves into its bounding box, instead of over the visible pixels.

 ### Data Accessors

 ##### `getIcon` ([Function](/docs/developer-guide/using-layers.md#accessors), optional)